yhajjar/RAG-Anything/docs/coolify_deployment.md

 ## Coolify steps

 1. Create a new **Application → Dockerfile** deployment and link this repository.
-2. Leave build settings at default (Dockerfile located in `deploy/coolify/Dockerfile`).
+2. Set Dockerfile path to `deploy/coolify/Dockerfile`.
-3. Add the environment variables from the table above.
+3. Add the environment variables from the table above (`OPENAI_API_KEY`, `APP_TOKEN`, etc.).
 4. Attach a volume and mount it to `/data`.
-5. Keep the default exposed port `8000` and configure the health check to use `/healthz`.
+5. Keep the exposed port at `8000` and configure the health check to use `/healthz`.
-6. Deploy; the container will start `uvicorn` with the FastAPI wrapper.
+6. Deploy; the container will start `uvicorn` serving the workspace API.

 ### Quick health test